wp-slimstat/wp-slimstat/readme.txt

 == Changelog ==

+= 3.5.4 =
+* [Note] Update your free and premium add-ons to the latest version available!
+* [New] When Convert IP Addresses is enabled, hostnames are shown along with IP addresses, not instead of (thank you, Simas)
+* [New] Added a new switch to turn 'Debug Mode' on (under Settings > Advanced)
+* [New] Consolidated report functions to use the new DB API filter format
+* [Update] [Browscap](http://browscap.org/) has been updated to version 5023, released on Feb 2, 2014
+* [Fix] Various bugs related to date filters
+* [Fix] Layout of our modal window (ip lookup) was being overwritten by other plugins (thank you, [charlieusa](http://wordpress.org/support/topic/infosniper-popup-displays-map-in-narrow-panel))
+* [Fix] Compatibility issue with WP SlimStat Shortcodes and 'strtotime' filter (our DB API is growing!)
+* [Fix] Close button had disappeared from modal window (ip lookup service)
+* [Fix] Added Seychelles to the list of known Countries
+* [Fix] Bug in displaying the correct time range with some timezones
+* [Fix] Removed 'Save Options' button on Maintenance page

 = 3.5.3 =
 * [New] You can finally hide our notices whenever you want and never see them again... until the next update!
 * [Update] Rolled back change that made the DB API use more SQL queries and less memory, since users were complaining about performance